 My life has changed completely when it comes to soup stock.
 I’ve made a few batches of this now, most recently included a Chinook salmon head from when I won a free salmon from Cascade Organic, LLC here in Portland!
 They’ve been bringing people locally sourced, common sense food for over a decade.
 Cascade Organic is proud to work with local family fisherman and Native Americans to provide the freshest seafood available!

-In the meantime, gather up some veggies and let’s get cooking!
+So, GET WEIRD.
+Gather up some veggies and let’s get cooking!

 Stock are great because you can basically use whatever you want.
 Feel free to substitute for whatever vegetables you have on hand or what you enjoy the most.

 - lots of veggies!
 I used carrots, celery, green, red and yellow onions, sweet peppers, potatoes both white and sweet, shallots; but you can also add mushrooms, green beans, leeks, fennel and whatever else you want save the ends of potatoes, onions, carrots, celery and other veggies and freeze them to stockpile for this purpose AND reduce food waste

 - 12-16 cups water